The Arrow (miniseries): Arrow model

 The full-scale Arrow model differs slightly from those built in 1957-59.
 It was featured throughout the film but the wing structure had a pronounced outer panel dihedral that was "corrected" by CGI work.
 The wing design was seen on-screen "only" on a wind tunnel model crafted after an "all-nighter" by Chamberlin that was stable at Mach 2.5 and higher.

 At the end of film production, Jackson's model was returned but had to be cut into sections in order to fit on the flat-bed trucks used to transport the model to Alberta.
 After arriving at the Reynolds Alberta Museum in Wetaskawin, Jackson and a team of volunteers reconstructed the model for display at the Abbotsford Air Show in 1997.
 A wind gust damaged the tail of the model in 1999 leading to its removal from an outside display area of the museum to be repaired indoors at the museum storage facility.
 Students and instructors from Edmonton's NAIT's Aircraft Structures program have volunteered close to 400 hours restoring the full-scale model to be displayed at the Reynolds-Alberta Museum in 2009 as part of celebrations marking the 100th anniversary of powered flight in Canada and the 50th anniversary of the cancellation of the Avro Arrow.
 The restored model remains in the museum's storage warehouse along with many other aircraft and cars and can be viewed by purchasing a warehouse tour during the summer months.

 Reception

 Although highly acclaimed, receiving praise from film historian and former Avro employee Elwy Yost and winner of numerous awards including the Gemini that year, the mini-series was also criticized by critic Michael Bliss for its "docu-drama" style and departing from a strict factual account.
 The continued rebroadcasts and accompanying DVD releases have served to re-animate the controversy over the Arrow's cancellation and introduce the story to a new generation.

 Post-production

 Scenes from the mini-series were used to create a Heritage Minute about the Arrow.

 Streaming

-As of 2018 the miniseries has been released online for free on Canada Media Fund’s Encore+ YouTube channel.
+The miniseries had been released online for free on Canada Media Fund’s Encore+ YouTube channel from 2018 to 2022 but is no longer available on that channel.